eranzaksh/GitOps_Project/README.md

 This project is split into two repositories:

 1. **[GitOps_project](https://github.com/eranzaksh/GitOps_Project.git)** (This repository)
    Contains the web-app.
-Also adding terraform modules, questions 2-4 and tf file for quesion number 5 for ease of read.
+Also adding terraform modules, and helm package for ease of read.

 2. **[CD_Project](https://github.com/eranzaksh/GitOps_Project_CD.git)**
    Manages the Continuous Deployment (CD) pipeline with ArgoCD using Helm package.